 Abnormal Hair Growth

-Hypertrichosis is the excessive growth of hair above normal for the age, sex and race of an individual, in contrast to Hirsutism , which is the excess hair growth in women following a pattern of male distribution.
+Hypertrichosis is the excessive growth of hair above average for an individual’s age, sex, and race, in contrast to Hirsutism, which is the excess hair growth in women following a male distribution pattern.

 Hypertrichosis can develop throughout the body or can be isolated to small patches.
 Hypertrichosis can be congenital (present at birth) or acquired (it arises later in life).

-Excessive hair can cause cosmetic embarrassment, resulting in a significant emotional load, particularly if it is widespread throughout the body.
+Excessive hair can cause cosmetic embarrassment, resulting in a significant emotional load, mainly if it is widespread throughout the body.

-Treatment options are limited and the results of therapy are not always satisfactory.
+Treatment options are limited, and therapy results are not always satisfactory.

-Therefore, patients should be adequately informed of the treatment modalities available for temporary or permanent hair removal .
+Therefore, patients should be adequately informed of the treatment modalities for temporary or permanent hair removal.

-No single method of hair removal is appropriate for all body parts or patients, and the one adopted will depend on the character, area and amount of hair growth, as well as the patient’s age and personal preferences.
+No single hair removal method is appropriate for all body parts or patients.
+The one adopted will depend on the character, area, amount of hair growth, and the patient’s age and personal preferences.

 Terminal Congenital Hypertrichosis